-A capital expenditure (“capex” for short) is the payment with either cash or credit to purchase goods or services that are capitalized on the balance sheet.
-Put another way, it is any expenditure that is capitalized (i.e. not expensed directly on the income statement) and is considered an “investment”.
-Capex is important for companies to grow and maintain their business by investing in new property, plant, equipment (PP&E), and technology.
-Financial analysts and investors pay close attention to a company’s capital expenditures, as they do no initially appear on the income statement and can have a significant impact on cash flow.
+CapEx is important for companies to grow and maintain their business by investing in new property, plant, equipment (PP&E), products, and technology.
+Financial analysts and investors pay close attention to a company’s capital expenditures, as they do not initially appear on the income statement but can have a significant impact on cash flow.

 For example, the purchase of office supplies like printer ink and paper would not fall under-investing activities, but instead as an operating expense.